 Full-time anthropology instructor responsible for teaching, developing curriculum, assisting part-time instructors, preparing planning documents including student learning outcomes, and managing laboratory materials.
-Have taught about 300 sections of introductory physical anthropology, physical anthropology lab, cultural anthropology, human sexuality, archaeology, and introductory sociology classes, including over 150 sections online.
+Taught about 300 sections of introductory physical anthropology, physical anthropology lab, cultural anthropology, human sexuality, archaeology, and introductory sociology classes, including over 150 sections online.
 Served on numerous committees and councils, including the Curriculum Committee, Academic Senate, the Virtual College Steering Committee, Planning and Fiscal Council, Scholarship Committee, the Classroom Implementation Committee, the Policy and Procedure Council, and others.

 Part-Time Teaching - 1998 to Present

 Taught approximately 50 sections of anthropology and sociology classes at several educational institutions both online and on campus in the Los Angeles area (and online through a college in Florida), including Compton College, El Camino College, the Los Angeles Community Colleges, College of the Canyons, Glendale College, Long Beach College, Santa Monica College, and upper-division classes at UCLA.

-Faculty Association of California Community Colleges (2013 to present)
+Faculty Association of California Community Colleges (2013 to 2020)

 Held the offices of President (2017-2019), President-Elect (2016-2017), Past President (2019-2020), Regional Governor (2014-2016), and Governor-at-Large (2013-2014 and 2020), for the statewide professional membership association that advocates solely for community college faculty.
 Member of the Policy Committee (2012-2015) and Chair (2013=2015), which makes recommendation for actions, analyzes statewide issues, and reviews articles for publication.
 Member of the Nominations, Leadership Identification and Elections Committee (2014-2015).
 Chair of the Legislative Committee (2015-2017).
 Member of the Retirement Committee (2018-2020).

 Community College Association - Board of Directors (2011 to 2018)

 Board member for CCA, the higher education affiliate of the California Teacher's Association, serving over 40 chapters, with over 10,000 members, across California on matters related to benefits and working conditions.
 Participated on the Real Student Success Task Force Committee, the Emergency Response Task Force, the Budget Committee, and the Conference Committee.
 Coordinator of the California Leadership Academy, which offers advanced training for members seeking to move into state-level offices.

 ASCCC - Accreditation and Assessment Committee (2013 to 2014)